kahun/awesome-sysadmin/README.md

 ## Cloud Orchestration

+* [Asgard](https://github.com/Netflix/asgard) - Netflix Asgard is a web interface for application deployments and cloud management in Amazon Web Services (AWS).
 * [BOSH](http://docs.cloudfoundry.org/bosh/) -  IaaS orchestration platform originally written for deploying and managing Cloud Foundry PaaS, but also useful for general purpose distributed systems.
 * [Cloudify](http://www.getcloudify.org/) -  Open source TOSCA-based cloud orchestration software platform written in Python and YAML.
 * [consul](http://www.consul.io/) - It is a tool for discovering and configuring services in your infrastructure.